anishathalye/dotbot/README.md

 Dotfiles Organization
 ---------------------

+If you want an in-depth tutorial about organizing your dotfiles, see this [blog post][managing-dotfiles-post].

 A great way to organize your dotfiles is having all of them in a single (isolated) git repository and symlinking files into place.
 You can add plugins and stuff using git submodules.
 This whole symlinking business can be a bit of